ktap/ktap/doc/tutorial.md

 **arg1..9**

-Evalutes to argument 1 to 9 of the event object.
+Evaluates to argument 1 to 9 of the event object.

 > ***Note*** of arg offset
 >